ran0027/etsy-candle-pricing-model/README.md

 A tuned random forest performed the best on the validation data with an RMSE of \$1.56.

-## Conclusion
+### Conclusion

 Based on RMSE alone, the best model does a decent job of pricing candles in the "acceptable price range" (within 1.5 times the interquartile range of the "middle half" of candle prices.)

-For a seller focused on selling single, non-personalized candles, using this model to estimate a starting price for your product based on market demand is completely appropriate.
+## Recommendations

+For a new seller on Etsy pricing your first candle, I suggest selecting a price close to \$21.50 to match the typical price of a candle being sold by similar sellers.

 ## Repository Structure